gnebbia/sicp_notes/lecture_notes/7_pattern_matching_and_rule_based_substitution.md

 - A target expression is what we obtain once a rule is applied and we instantiate the skeleton;

-A rule is something that allows to produce a skeleton when a certain pattern matches.
-The result of the application of the rule is to produce a new expression which is the Target Expression by the instantiation of the skeleton.
+A "Rule" is something that allows to produce a skeleton when a certain "Pattern" matches.
+A "Pattern" is matched against a "Source Expression".
+The result of the application of the rule is to produce a new expression which is the "Target Expression", produced by the "Instantiation" of the "Skeleton".

+NOTE: Each rule is composed by a pattern and a skeleton.